satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 # ESP32 controller with “WLED” firmware:

 To use the WLED LED controller in HyperHDR/Hyperion.NG, a functioning installed WLED on compatible hardware is required.
 See WLED project:https://kno.wled.ge/
 The WLED Web Installer Service at https://install.wled.me/ can be used to flash a compatible ESP32/8266 board.

-Please note that, depending on the ESP version used, a valid CH340 or CP210x driver may be required for flashing and for use under webOS.
-ESP32 S2 Mini does not require a separate driver.
+Please note that depending on the ESP version used, a valid CH340 or CP210x driver may be required for flashing and under certain circumstances (use of USB HyperSerial) for LG webOS.
+No separate driver is required for the ESP32 S2 Mini.

 CH340 Drivers for Windows, and Mac see: https://www.wemos.cc/en/latest/ch340_driver.html, and CP210x Drivers see:https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads